empathyco/academy-winter-batch-2022/blog/data/week 8 set up project&Module 7.md

 At the beginning of the week we started IMDb project from the data point of view.

-All the academy´s teams leaded by Jose (https://github.com/jllorian) worked together in a Miro template and set up the jobs to do, and who should do them.
+All the academy teams leaded by Jose (https://github.com/jllorian) worked together in a Miro template and set up the jobs to do, and who should do them.

-We worked also in a Python´s script tha could manage the data and get the insights for the project, within the data team we created a GitHub repository with that purpose.
+We worked also in a Python´s script that could manage the data and get the insights for the project, within the data team we created a GitHub repository for that purpose.
 ****
 ## Exercise

 1. How to manage google sheet
-2. How to adecuate the graphics for the analysis
+2. How to adequate the graphics for the analysis

-We used diferents kinds of plots depending on diferent kinds od datasets. in the first exercise we had 7 clients with the records of their top values, and we basically represetn them in a bar chart and in a Pareto chart for a descriptive analysis.
+We used differents kinds of plots depending on different kinds od datasets. in the first exercise we had 7 clients with the records of their top values, and we basically represent them in a bar chart and in a Pareto chart for a descriptive analysis.

-In the second exercises we had a time serie with diferent KPI´s and we had to  get some insights about it.
+In the second exercises we had a time series with diferent KPI´s and we had to get some insights about it.

 It was especially relevant how to adjust the insights and plots to only 2 slides cause in the most of times it is what a coustomer want.